Finland: VAT in the Digital Age (ViDA) and E-Invoicing Requirements

 Mandatory B2G

-All Finnish public authorities must accept invoices only in structured formats (Finvoice, TEAPPSXML, Peppol BIS), fully compliant with EN 16931.
+All Finnish public authorities must accept invoices only in structured electronic formats, including Finvoice, TEAPPSXML, and Peppol BIS, fully compliant with EN 16931.

 No B2C mandate

-E‑invoicing for consumers is optional, though widely used through banks and operators.
+E‑invoicing for consumers is optional, although it is widely used in practice through banks and operators.

 ViDA legislation

-No national ViDA law has yet been published, but Finland will adopt the upcoming EU‑wide requirements beginning 1 July 2030.
+No national ViDA legislation has yet been published in Finland.
+However, Finland is expected to implement the EU‑wide requirements starting from 1 July 2030.

 Requirements for e‑invoicing